graceens/Foresee/README.md

-Integrates some common base library
+Integrates some common base libraries